 Are pupils streamed, according to ability, for any lessons?

-Pupils are streamed in mathematics, the sciences and languages.
+Pupils are streamed in mathematics, the sciences and languages from Year 6 upwards.
 Streaming takes place when the relevant teachers consider it to be educationally beneficial to the specific year group.
-This is likely to be in Year 5 – but it could take place earlier if required.

 What extra-curricular activities do you offer?